KieranPritchard/KieranPritchard/README.md

   - 👀 I’m interested in ...
   - 🌱 I’m currently learning generative A.I, SQL, and digital forensics.
-  - 📫 How to reach me ...
+  - 📫 How you can reach me: sorry to say but you cant at the moment but in time you will.

 </div>